Vitamin D FAQAre you getting enough Vitamin D?

 WHICH LEVEL IS RIGHT FOR ME?

-1000iu (25µg) - This level can be taken during the winter months but can be taken all year round, particularly if you do not spend much time in the sun in the spring and summer months.
+Vitamin D3 1000iu (25µg/micrograms) - This level can be taken during the winter months but can be taken all year round, particularly if you do not spend much time in the sun in the spring and summer months.
 This is our most popular strength and the one we recommend most often.

-2000iu (50µg) - The maximum dose we recommend, often taken by those who are at higher risk of deficiency OR those who are significantly overweight.
+Vitamin D3 2000iu (50µg/micrograms) - The maximum dose we recommend, often taken by those who are at higher risk of deficiency, those who are significantly overweight or have bone health concerns.

 WHAT DO ALL OF THE SYMBOLS AND MEASUREMENTS MEAN?